Price: $197, +$67/month for Affilorama premium (unless cancelled within first 30 days)

 They do also try to point you in the direction of the Affilojetpack, which is basically a “done for you” website that provides the initial framework and you simply add to.
 It is insanely expensive though, priced at nearly $1,000.
 I never have been a fan of these mass produced, “done for you” sites, because normally they aren’t going to lead to a lasting business online.

 Who’s Affiloblueprint for?

 In my opinion, Affiloblueprint is a good choice for newbies who are more independent learners.
 People who may not necessarily be needing constant support or their hand held along the way may find this program a good fit for them.
-While there is a private members forum and support desk, it isn’t nearly as interactive as my favorite training center for online marketing.

 This program is also for those who just want a comprehensive step by step guide on how to get started and succeed with affiliate niche marketing and little else.
 There’s no recurring fees with Affiloblueprint itself so if you don’t keep the premium membership to Affilorama you’re going to have to eventually find a different web host (after the first year) and find another keyword tool (since that’s included within Affilotools).